ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-01-run-note-for-june-2020.markdown

 Oh, and the dog reminded me she’s not that keen on this running lark.
 I had [one aborted run](https://strava.app.link/DzVtAGe8K7) with her.
 Dogs.

+What's for July?
+Aim for 300km again.
+Who knows.
+It might happen.

 #### Reads

 [Good to Go](https://www.goodreads.com/book/show/53458163).
 Basically, sleep is good for you, but definitely worth a read or listen (there’s an audiobook of it).